RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/imx8-patches/v4.21-mark-15_11_2018/README.md

 # ROHM bd718x7 PMIC. i.MX8 specific set of patches

-This patch set allows ROHM bd718x7 driver to work according to i.MX8 requirements.
-The main benefit is that patch series allows PMIC to transition to SNVS state when PMIC_ON_REQ or power-button are used to suspend the system.
-SNVS state on i.MX8 is power saving state where only SNVS domain stays powered.
-Using this state with BD71837/BD71847 is not straightforward because when SNVS is reached after poweroff state, the regulators with SW control bit enabled will stay unpowered.
-Thus if any boot critical regulator has SW control enabled the system fails to boot if SNVS is used.
-Community driver emphasizes giving full control to regulators to SW and always transitions to READY state instead of SNVS.
+This patch set allows ROHM bd718x7 driver to work according to the i.MX8 requirements.
+The main benefit is that patch series allow PMIC to transition to SNVS state when PMIC_ON_REQ or a power-button are used to suspend the system.
+The SNVS state on the i.MX8 is a power saving state where only the SNVS domain stays powered.
+Using this state with BD71837/BD71847 is not straightforward because when SNVS is reached after the poweroff state, the regulators with the SW control bit enabled will stay unpowered.
+Thus if any boot critical regulator has the SW control enabled the system fails to boot if SNVS is used.
+The community driver emphasizes giving full control over regulators to the SW and always transitions to READY state instead of SNVS.
 This is not optimal with i.MX8 because in READY state also SNVS domain is unpowered.

 ### content by patches:

 **Patch 1**

-First patch in series disables SW enable/disable control from all other regulators except buck3 and buck4 - which are not boot critical on i.MX8 systems (typically connected to GPU and VPU) and which may provide remarkable power savings when disabled.
+First patch in series disables the SW enable/disable control from all the other regulators except buck3 and buck4 - which are not boot critical on the i.MX8 systems (typically connected to GPU and VPU) and which may provide remarkable power savings when disabled.

 **Patch 2**

-Second patch changes the transition target to be SNVS instead of READY for resets (suspends) caused by PMIC_ON_REQ or power button presses.
+The second patch changes the transition target to be SNVS instead of READY for resets (suspends) caused by the PMIC_ON_REQ or power button presses.
-Please note that this change is only required for kernel version 4.21 onwards as it deals with a change that will be merged from Mark's tree in official linux only during 4.21 merge window.
+Please note that this change is only required for kernel version 4.21 and onwards as it deals with a change that will be merged from Mark's tree in official linux only during 4.21 merge window.

 **Patch 3**

-Last patch allows user to specify HW run level (RUN, IDLE, SUSPEND) specific voltages for DVS bucks.
+The last patch allows user to specify the HW run level (RUN, IDLE, SUSPEND) specific voltages for DVS bucks.

-This patch series was created on top of Mark Brown's regulator-next tree at NOV 15 2018.
-Latest released official linux kernel is version 4.20.
+This patch series was created on top of Mark Brown's regulator-next tree on November 15th 2018.

 Patches 1 and 3 were tested to apply on linux 4.20-rc1.
 Patch 2 is only required from linux 4.21 and onwards.
 Please contact matti.vaittinen@fi.rohmeurope.com if you have problems with the patches.

+The patches are offered free of charge, "AS IS" without warranty.

 ```
 ---